Firuz Shah Tughlaq: Invasions of Bengal

 In 1353, Firuz Shah set to invade the region of Bengal ruled by Shamsuddin Ilyas Shah and camped on the banks of the Kosi River with over 70,000 men.
 During this time the ruler of Gorakhpur submitted to Firuz and paid a tribute of over 20,000 Tankas.
 Firuz Shah's army crossed the Kosi River causing Shamsuddin Ilyas Shah to flee with his army to Ekdala, West Bengal.
-He soon after besieged the city but feigned a retreat leading to Shamsuddin Ilyas Shah to leave the city with his army to harass the Sultans retreat.
-The sultans army was secretly split into three divisions led by Tatar Khan, Malik Dillan and Malik Hisam Nawa and an assault was led on the Bengal army causing 180,000 casualties to Shamsuddin Ilyas Shah and his eventual retreat.
+He soon after besieged the city but feigned a retreat leading Shamsuddin Ilyas Shah to leave the city with his army to harass the Sultan's retreat.
+The sultan's army was secretly split into three divisions led by Tatar Khan, Malik Dillan and Malik Hisam Nawa and an assault was led on the Bengal army causing 180,000 casualties to Shamsuddin Ilyas Shah's forces and his eventual retreat.
 Tatar Khan attempted to persuade Firuz to annex Bengal however he declined, stating that previous Delhi sultans had annexed it however it was not prudent due to the marshy lands of the region.
 Two years after the invasion of Bengal, Firuz built the city of Hisar and before his second invasion constructed the city of Firozabad on the banks of the Yamuna river.

 Preceding Firuz's second invasion, the king of Sonargaon was killed by Shamsuddin Ilyas Shah and his son-in-law Zafar Khan had fled to the court of Firuz in Hisar with preparations soon made in Delhi to avenge Zafar Khan's claims.
-Shamsuddin Ilyas Shah upon hearing of Firuz Shah's preparations for war, had fled from Ekdala to Sonargaon, deeper in Bengal for a securer position.
-Firuz had amassed an army of 70,000 men and marched towards Bengal in 1358, creating the city of Jaunpur named after the second sultan of the Tughlaq dynasty, Muhammad bin Tughluq during his expedition.
-Simultaneously, Shamsuddin Ilyas Shah had died and was succeeded by his son Sikandar Shah who was then to be besieged at Ekdala by the Delhi army.
+Shamsuddin Ilyas Shah upon hearing of Firuz Shah's preparations for war, had fled from Ekdala to Sonargaon, deeper in Bengal for a more secure position.
+Firuz had amassed an army of 70,000 men and marched towards Bengal in 1358, creating the city of Jaunpur named after the second sultan of the Tughlaq dynasty, Muhammad bin Tughluq, during his expedition.
+Simultaneously, Shamsuddin Ilyas Shah died and was succeeded by his son Sikandar Shah who was then to be besieged at Ekdala by the Delhi army.
 The outcome of the war led to the creation of a peace treaty with Sikandar Shah under the condition that Zafar Khan was to regain his dominion in Sonargaon which was accepted, both Firuz Shah and Sikandar Shah would send gifts including elephants and horses to commemorate the treaty.

+Odisha campaign

-On the return from Bengal, Firuz Shah was met with conflict from the Rai of Jajpur, modern day Odisha and in 1360 had invaded the region taking prisoners and spoils of war, such as horses and cattle, meanwhile the Rai of Odisha had surrendered and sued for peace promising an annual tribute of 20 elephants.
+On the return from Bengal, Firuz Shah was met with conflict from the Rai of Jajpur, modern day Odisha and in 1360 invaded the region taking prisoners and spoils of war, such as horses and cattle; meanwhile the Rai of Odisha had surrendered and promised an annual tribute of 20 elephants.